JJHPhoto/notetaken/README.md

 My html routes were fairly simple to set up, but my apiRoutes turned out to be quite difficult to set up.
 I kept thinking since I had already written code in my "get" requests, I didn't need to do the same in my "post" or "delete" requests.
 I then went the other direction and did a lot of the same in each request, trying to find the combination that worked.
 Once again, my study group came to the rescue!
 Working over the code with a few of them on a couple different nights found a few glitches that I didn't forsee.
 I also only got Heroku working when a study group member noticed the wrong file being named in my Procfile.

+Speaking of Heroku.
+It was a bit frustrating that the README file we were given had very dated information or no information on certain things at all.
+I really wish part of the set up for the Heroku app included a guide to linking to Github.
+I couldn't figure out why my application wasn't working on Heroku because I couldn't tell if it was the code we were given or if I had deployed it wrong.
+There was also no talk about needing a Procfile.
+Somewhat frustrating that there weren't more details about this brand new system we were using.

 ### Technology used

 <p>